salmonj19/git-demo/README.md

 git remote add <remote> <url> // add a new remote at <url>
-git remote -v // list remote repositories git push -u <remote> <branch> // push the branch to remote and setup remote as the default upstream for branch
+git remote -v // list remote repositories git push -u <remote> <branch> // push the branch to remote and setup remote as the default upstream for branch git pull // do a fetch and then a merge

 # Another section for the merge branch
 - A fast-forward commit just points to the latest commit.